siliconwitchery/website/README.md

 # Privacy Policy

-We don't store your personal data anywhere on our website.
+We don't store your personal data on our www.siliconwitchery.com pages.
 You can check out the source code above.

-However, we use Google Analytics to monitor visitor count and demographics.
+However, we use Umami.is to monitor visitor count and demographics.

 If you choose to give us your email.
 It's safely stored within Mailchimp which is an industry-standard marketing tool.
 You can easily unsubscribe at any time by re-entering your email into the collection box and it will take you to a page where you can unsubscribe.